| Home |

 Our Miele has been plagued over the years by a number of minor but annoying problems.
 The cord winder recently broke (again) and this time I decided I would repair it myself.
 I have repaired nearly every appliance in the house at one time or another, so I figured how hard could it be to repair a vacuum cleaner?

 I ordered a new cord winder online from Potomac Vacuums and they shipped it to me promptly and free too!
-(See their link vacuums24x7.com at the top of this page.)
 When the part arrived, I put the Miele up on my work bench (the kitchen table) little realizing that I was about to be humbled by the simple act of taking this Miele vacuum cleaner apart!

 After struggling with it for a while, I swallowed my pride and picked up the